How to make a speedy recovery from food poisoning

 Recovering from food poisoning

-Food poisoning occurs when we eat food that is contaminated with harmful bacteria – though sometimes viruses and parasites can be the cause.
-Food can become contaminated if is not stored properly, not cooked properly or left at room temperature for too long.
-The resulting symptoms are usually diarrhoea, vomiting, stomach cramps, fever and chills.
+Food poisoning occurs when we eat contaminated food with harmful bacteria – though sometimes viruses and parasites can be the cause (known as a stomach bug).
+Food can be at higher risk of becoming contaminated if is not stored properly, not cooked properly or left at room temperature for too long.

-While food poisoning is a horrible experience, it is usually not life-threatening, and I’m afraid you’ll just have to let it run its course!
+While food poisoning is a horrible experience, it is usually not life-threatening, and in most cases, unfortunately, you just have to let it run its course!

-There are, however, a number of things you can do to help speed up your recovery from food poisoning.
+There are, however, some things you can do to help speed up your recovery from food poisoning.

 For advice on how to avoid food poisoning, click here.